ShreyasSubhedar/Docker/swarm-app-1/README.md

     - key/value storage for incoming votes
     - no public ports
     - on frontend network
-    - 1 replica NOTE VIDEO SAYS TWO BUT ONLY ONE NEEDED

 - worker
     - shreyasxo/examplevotingapp_worker:java
     - backend processor of redis and storing results in postgres